Contract clause

 - Contracting Officers: Must ensure the 52.226-6 clause is included in all qualifying solicitations and contracts.

-- Contractors: Must comply with the requirements of clause 52.226-6 if it is included in their contract.
+- Contractors: Must comply with the requirements of the 52.226-6 clause, which promotes food donation.

-- Agencies: Should oversee compliance with this clause and promote food donation initiatives.
+- Agencies: Should oversee compliance and encourage responsible food donation practices.

 Practical Implications

-- This section ensures that federal food service contracts contribute to reducing food waste and supporting nonprofit organizations.
+- This section ensures that federal food contracts contribute to reducing food waste and supporting nonprofits.

-- Failure to include or comply with the clause may result in noncompliance with federal acquisition regulations.
+- Failure to include or comply with the clause could result in noncompliance issues or missed opportunities for positive community impact.